Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:35 So there's an article by Neil Clark that has an example robots.txt.

-02:49 So you got to set up these different rules there.
+02:48 So you've got to set up these different rules there.

 02:52 So it'd be good to keep track of some of these places.

-03:04 And then a dark visitors, I think this is gonna be one to keep track of that it might, hopefully they keep it up.
+03:05 I think this is going to be one to keep track of, that it might hopefully they keep it up.

 03:11 But there's a big list of known AI bots to block.